Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Common Git Commands/README.md

 Alternatively, you can download and install the Github Desktop and use the GUI instead.
 You can download and install via [this link](https://desktop.github.com/download/).

+- **Description**: GitHub Desktop is a graphical user interface for Git.
+It simplifies the Git workflow and is useful for users who prefer a visual interface over the command line.

 ## **Conclusion**
 These are the essential Git commands you’ll use frequently.
 If you're working with Unity, **always be careful with `git reset --hard` and merging branches**, as it can overwrite files permanently.

+- **Description**: Understanding and using these Git commands will help you manage your codebase effectively.
+Always be cautious with commands that can overwrite changes, especially when working in a collaborative environment.